Conservation Easement Acreage: 5,100 and counting…

 Conservation easements are the most successful of all conservation tools used today on private lands and have protected millions of acres of farmland, environmentally sensitive land, viewsheds, open space, and historic resources in the United States.
 Landowners concerned with private property rights have appreciated the flexibility of this tool since each conservation easement is tailored to the landowner’s individual needs and there is traditionally no government involvement other than in the receipt of tax incentives.

-This type of private land conservation enables communities to protect their critical resources without taking land off the tax roles.
-It also allows governments to meet their conservation goals without the expenditures of buying and managing land.
+This type of private land conservation enables communities to protect their critical resources and allows governments to meet their conservation goals without the expenditures of buying and managing land and without taking the land off the tax rolls.

 Conservation Easements and Tax Incentives: